Experiment: Control of Citrus Gall Wasp 103

 The following points from this round of observations are most interesting:

 • Trees that have been feed monthly from Sep to May had an average of 2.5 mature lemons per tree vs only 1 mature lemon on average for the trees fed Dec and Jan only.
-So reducing fertilizing seems to impact productivity significantly.
+So reducing fertilising seems to impact productivity significantly.

 • Feeding regimes did not seem to have an impact on susceptibility to Pink scale or induction of flowering.